DFE-Digital/social-work-induction-programme-digital-service/apps/auth-service/README.md

 INSERT INTO public.persons (person_id, created_on, updated_on, deleted_on, trn, first_name, middle_name, last_name, date_of_birth, email_address, national_insurance_number) VALUES ('<GUID_HERE>', NOW(), null, null, '<SOCIAL_WORK_ENGLAND_ID>', '<FIRST_NAME>', ' ', '<LAST_NAME>', '<DATE_OF_BIRTH>', null, null);
 ```

 Once a person has been added you need to link the person record with the record in `one_login_users` (if none are there, try starting the app and logging into OneLogin).
 You can link the person to the one login user by updating the `person_id` column in the `one_login_users` table to match the record that was just created in the `person` table.
+Also, given this person is added manually, you need to also add their role in the `person_roles` table.

 ### OneLogin Integration